lowtolerance/Popout.js/README.md

 ###Intro

 A client requested a website with a "retro-tech" look.
 Unfortunately, the client's business never saw the light of day, but I felt that the work I put into it is still interesting enough to show off.
 What you're looking at is a "3D layout" script.
-It injects a window-sized canvas element into the page, and it treats HTML elements as if they were being seen top-down in a one-point perspective.

-The code could very likely use some cleanup(and I'm still interested enough in it that I may very well revisit it at some time in the future), but the foundation is there and working rather well.
+It gives elements with a class name of `pop`(configurable, see below) the appearance of receeding toward a vanishing point.

+Popout.js extends 2D HTML elements into the third dimension by projecting them toward a point on the screen(though I suppose there is nothing stopping you from defining a point *off* the screen).
+If you've ever taken a drawing class, you probably understand this as [one-point perspective](http://drawsketch.about.com/od/perspective/ss/1ptperspective.htm).
+It automatically picks up the background color of these elements and shades the sides accordingly, giving it a more realistic illusion of receeding into the depths of the screen.

+This is easier to see in action than it is for me to explain:

+Check it out in a simple demo [here](http://lowtolerance.github.com/Popout.js).
+As you can see and it handles :hover states, colors with transparency just fine.

-You can see it action [here](http://lowtolerance.github.com/Popout.js)(and also a somewhat more practical example [here](http://lowtolerance.github.com/Popout.js/generica)).
+Also, a somewhat more practical example that uses some non-default configuration options is [here](http://lowtolerance.github.com/Popout.js/generica)).

+As you can see, Popout.js is fairly flexible.

 ---------------------